NickGrunert/master-thesis/modules/03_truth_compare.typ

     A direct comparison of the Pearson Coefficient with @section:metrics reveals its superiority over the previous metrics.
     The relaxation of the assumption of a rigid 1-to-1 relationship between the two datasets signifies a substantial enhancement, as it allows for greater flexibility in accepting the correlation.

-    The discrepancy in the values, with some at 0.6 and others at 0.8, remains to be elucidated.
+    The discrepancy in the values, with some at 0.6 and others at 0.8, remains to be explained.
     However, it is evident that both values serve as at least adequate indicators for the correlation of scores.
-    It is reasonable to hypothesize that this phenomenon is attributable to the scoring system's stringent penalization of undersegmentation segmentations, which scores are completely nullified.
+    It is reasonable to hypothesize that this phenomenon is attributable to the scoring system's strong penalization of undersegmentation segmentations, which scores are completely nullified.
     In contrast, the ground truth data's IOU values exhibit only a marginal sensitivity to such inaccuracies.

     #subpar.grid(